alexbradd/compsci-notes/second/accel/notes.md

 the internal memory of the peripheral to the processor memory**.
 Processor needs to **manage bus contention** when using DMA to avoid bottlenecks.

+## Hardware security

+See more or less what has been said in the computer security course and in the "open challenges in hardware design" class.